pnguyen90/TickerAnalytics/README.txt

 Date of conception: 12/26/2015
 First working version: 1/3/2016
 Application type: Stock Analytics Tool
+LIVE APP DEMO AVAILABLE UPON REQUEST!
+I can send a web URL and temporary credentials to remote login to my computer and run the apps on my laptop (configured to work with SQL Server 2014 Express, also on my laptop).

 This C# suite consists of two desktop applications: